jeqo/jeqo.github.io-src/content/notes/immutability-changes-everything.md

 ---
-title: Immutability Changes Evrything
+title: Immutability Changes Everything
-date: 2018-01-16
+date: 2018-01-26
+draft: true
 ---

 Immutability is one of those concepts that could appear simple